isabelra1/RNA-Scope-Midges/README.md

 Cy7: 20,000 - 60,000

 If you look under the file OlyVIA Guides you can find two PDFs that helped us work with OlyVIA!

+**Classifying Viral Presence**:

+In general, we would individually look at each channel and see if there was any presence in the following locations within the midge body: Midgut, Body Cavity, Salivary Gland, Head, Brain, Ommatidia, Lens.
+We would also note any overlap between where the channels were lighting up.
+There are limitations with this such as some midges missing their heads, differentiating ommatidia and lens, and differences depending on who is analyzing the images.